 - YouTube Video Editor has provided me with the opportunity to create video collages that include brief video clips and static photography – or sometimes only static photography with transition elements that create the illusion of movement – to create stories about events or biographies (like my own).
 See my YouTube channel for more.
 These typically take a few days to create; they are carefully compiled and organized, timed, some effects may be added (like slow motion, which I find helpful with Vine videos), and music chosen to accompany each video.

-- I have made a few Google Movies.
+- I have experimented with Google Movies.
 These are created using the Google Photo app and can be quite attractive and modern, although you have less control over how your finished productions will look.
-They also take less time to create.
 Follow the link to my YouTube channel where I have posted a sampling.

 Websites, Platform Management